-· Certificate A - Sole Ownership and no agricultural tenants
+• Certificate A - Sole Ownership

-Certificate A should only be completed if the applicant is the sole owner of the land to which the application relates and there are no agricultural tenants.
+Certificate A should only be completed if the applicant is the sole owner of the land to which the application relates (i.e. the applicant is the freeholder and there are no leaseholders with seven years or more remaining on their leases).

 If the application involves a leasehold flat then certificate A does not apply as the applicant is not the sole owner.
-Similarly, Certificate A does not apply if there are agricultural tenants of the land to which the application relates.
-Therefore, in these circumstances, the applicant should complete certificate B, C or D (see details below).
+Therefore, in this circumstance, the applicant should complete certificate B,C or D (see details below).

-• Certificate B - Shared Ownership (All other owners/ agricultural tenants known)
+• Certificate B - Shared Ownership (All other owners known)

-Certificate B should be completed if the applicant is not the sole owner or if there are agricultural tenants and the applicant knows the names and addresses of all the other owners and/or agricultural tenants (e.g. this certificate will need to be served if the proposals encroach onto adjoining land).
+Certificate B should be completed if the applicant is not the sole owner but knows the names and addresses of all the other owners (e.g. this certificate will need to be served if the proposals encroach onto adjoining land).

-Notice 1 must also be completed and sent to all known owners/agricultural tenants.
+The Notice to Owners (Notice 1) must also be completed and sent to all known owners.

-A copy of the notice should be sent with the application to the Planning Inspectorate.
+A copy of the notice must also be sent with the application to the local authority.

-• Certificate C - Shared Ownership (Some other owners/ agricultural tenants known)
+• Certificate C - Shared Ownership (Some other owners known)

-Certificate C should be completed if the applicant does not own all of the land to which the application relates and does not know the name and address of all of the owners and/or agricultural tenants.
+Certificate C should be completed if the applicant does not own all of the land to which the application relates and does not know the name and address of all of the owners.

-Notice 1 must be completed and sent to all known owners and/or agricultural tenants.
-Where the owners or agricultural tenants are unknown, Notice 2 must be published in a local newspaper.
+The Notice to Owners (Notice 1) must be completed and sent to all known owners.

+Where the owner is unknown the Notice to Unknown Owners (Notice 2) needs to be published in a local newspaper.

-A copy of the notice should also be sent with the application to the Planning Inspectorate.
+A copy of the notice must also be sent with the application to the local authority.

-$\bullet$ Certificate D - Shared Ownership (None of the other owners/ agricultural tenants known)
+• Certificate D - Shared Ownership (All other owners unknown)

-Certificate D should be completed if the applicant does not own all of the land to which the application relates and does not know the names and addresses of any of the owners and/or agricultural tenants.
+Certificate D should be completed if the applicant does not own all of the land to which the application relates and does not know the names and addresses of any of the owners.

-Notice 2 must be published in a local newspaper.
+The Notice to Unknown Owners (Notice 2) needs to be published in a local newspaper.

-A copy of the notice should be sent with the application to the Planning Inspectorate.
+A copy of the notice must also be sent with the application to the local authority.